GinishTech/GinishTech/README.md

 ### 💫 About My Journey
 I am actively building my skills to bridge the gap between data insights and predictive AI.
 Currently, I am mastering the art of data analytics—cleaning messy datasets and turning them into visual stories—while preparing for the world of machine learning.

-- 🌱 Currently learning: **Advanced SQL, Power BI DAX, and Data Modeling**
+- 🌱 Currently learning: **Advanced SQL, Power BI DAX, and Predictive Modeling**
 - 🔭 Working on: **Exploratory Data Analysis (EDA) & Interactive Dashboards**
 - 💬 Ask me about: **Data visualization, spreadsheets, or learning paths!**